 Owen Williams, ’05, was a transfer student who spent two and a half years as a Muskie.
 "After having started college at a much larger school, it was so refreshing to feel like I was part of a community instead of feeling like a number in a database,” he recalls

 Williams, an art major, has built his career in graphic design.
-Currently a graphic designer in the marketing department at Quanex Building Products, he has applied his skills in a broad range of settings, including positions with print shops, a book publisher, a hospital, and a newspaper.
+In his previous role as a graphic designer in the marketing department at Quanex Building Products, he applied his skills in a broad range of settings, including positions with print shops, a book publisher, a hospital, and a newspaper.

 “Attending Muskingum gave me a lot of confidence in my abilities to forge a career for myself," Williams says.
 "The encouragement and assistance I received, along with my training and coursework, helped me decide that graphic design was something I could pursue outside of the standard options available to an art major."
 He's excited about the opportunities that current Muskies have to explore this field: "I know that Muskingum has expanded their course offerings even further into digital media and design than when I was a student.”